-The Man Behind the Man Behind January 6
+The Man Who Made January 6 Possible

-The story of Johnny McEntee—the “deputy president” who made the disastrous last days of the Trump administration possible
+The story of Johnny McEntee—the “deputy president” who rose to power at precisely the moment when democracy was falling apart

 About the author: Jonathan D. Karl is the chief Washington correspondent for ABC News.
 He is the author of Betrayal: The Final Act of the Trump Show.